 I knew I was onto something when the song continued to come back to me throughout the week.
 It’s highly singable, but has enough Scheer™ twists and turns to keep it interesting.
 The first four chords, for example, are pretty far off the beaten track.
 The D (I) chord moves to an F#m (iii) chord, which should head to a Bm (vi), G (V), or even A (V).
 Instead, it goes to an Am (minor v), a surprising shift that doesn’t go off the rails because of the stable melody.

 But enough harmonic geekery.
-Take a listen to the recording above or take a look at the PDF.
+Take a listen to the recording above.